 The Spring Semester offers courses in Radiographic Pathology (RADT 442) and preparation for the licensing examination and the ARRT examination, Registry Review (RADT 450).
 Clinical Education IV (RADT 458) requires students to demonstrate additional specific competencies in a variety of more complex procedures.
 Once all competencies are met, students apply for intense training in a single modality area.
 Students apply in much the same way as they would for employment.
 Resumes are prepared and interviews conducted in the various affiliate hospitals and clinics.
+Students are given the opportunity to take a specialized course in Mammography (RADT 470).
+Students successfully completing this optional course will earn the 40 hour Mammography training certificate required to take the California State Mammography Certification Exam.
+This course also meets the 40 hour ARRT structured education requirement for advanced certification.
 Students are also taught venipuncture for radiographers in RADT 471.